MultiSafepay/docs/content/online-payments/single.md

 # Step 4: Go live

-To test the payment method, use our [Test payment details](/testing/test-payment-details/).
+To test the payment method, use our [Testing](/testing/test-payment-details/).

 When you're ready to process real payments, make the following changes: